Agree on the right handful of priorities to drive your team forward and get aligned for a successful 13-week race

 - Quarter Focus: Go to Team Quarter Plan and choose the Quarter Focus tab to record your Main Thing, describe success, and how you will celebrate.

 - Top 3-5 Quarter Priorities for the Team: Agree on the most important priorities together and record them with Red Yellow Green success criteria.
 Link them to relevant Company Team Priorities, Annual Priorities or Winning Moves they support.
+You can also check the box to add the new Team goal to the Quarter Plan Dashboard before you hit save.

 - Top 3-5 Individual Priorities: Each person should identify and share their top priorities as an individual along with Red Yellow Green success criteria.
 Link them to the team's quarter priorities, and record 3-5 milestone Tasks for each.